veldurai1985/Assignment/README.md

 * What specific financial problem is the company or project trying to solve?

     Benevity supports corporation goodness program and it helps organization in workplace giving, matching, volunteering, disaster relief and corporate granting.
-It is using technology to enable a better workplace giving programs that improve employee engagement, recruitment and retention and can be used to enrich a more positive culture.
+It is using technology to enable a better workplace giving programs that improve employee engagement, recruitment and retention.
 It is also creating a more efficient way to support more charities, so charities can focus on their important social missions.

     Apart from that Benevity is a Certified B corporation.
 As a certified B corporation, Benevity needs to balance purpose and profit.
 They are legally required to consider the impact of their decisions on their workers, customers, suppliers, community, and the environment.